Glossary of hospital and care terms

 CPR (or Cardiopulmonary Resuscitation): A medical procedure to try to restart a patient’s heart and breathing.
 In a hospital typically, CPR typically includes pressing hard on the patient’s chest, delivering an electrical shock to the heart (defibrillation), putting the patient on a ventilator, and using medications.

 DNR (or Do Not Resuscitate): Refers to a doctor’s written order giving directions in case a patient’s heart or breathing stops.
 A DNR order tells the healthcare team not to try to restart the patient’s heart or breathing using CPR, but instead to allow the patient to have a natural death.
 A DNR order is not an order to stop treatment.

 Full Code: Refers to a doctor’s written order giving directions in case a patient’s heart or breathing stops.
 A Full Code order tells the healthcare team to try to restart the patient’s heart or breathing using CPR and to provide other life support.

-Hospice: A specialty supporting terminally ill patients who do not want to keep returning to the hospital for treatment, and their families.
-Focused on comfort, not cure, hospice helps patients with pain and symptom management and creating the best quality of life for whatever time remains.
+Hospice: A specialty supporting terminally ill patients and their families when they do not want to keep returning to the hospital for treatment.
+Focused on comfort, not cure, hospice helps patients with pain and symptom management, and creating the best quality of life for whatever time remains.

 Intubation, Ventilator, Respirator: Intubation is a medical procedure in which a doctor places a plastic tube into the patient’s mouth or nose, through the patient’s throat and into the trachea, or windpipe.
 The tube, called an endotracheal tube or ET tube, is then connected to a ventilator (or respirator), a machine that breathes fully for the patient, or assists the patient’s own breathing.